+Owner Occupied

+Owners of Renter Occupied Homes

+Purchase Price

+Current Fair Market Value

+Current Fair Market Value

+Participation Incentive

+\$15,000

+\$15,000

+Local Relocation Incentive

-Owner Occupied Owners of Renter Occupied Homes Purchase Price Current Fair Market Value Current Fair Market Value Participation Incentive \$15,000 \$15,000 Purchase Assistance \$10,000 for home purchased in Lexington
+\$10,000 for home purchased in Lexington

-1. The new property must locatedin Lexington County.

-2. The property must have been purchased between October 5th, 20152 and the six-month anniversary date of the buyout closing.

-- 3. Proof of ownership must be provided. - 4.
-The property must be the applicant's primary place of residence.

-5. The property is NOT located in the Special Flood Hazard Area as designated by FEMA

-\$10,000 for property purchased in Lexington with documentation of LMI tenant.

-1. The new property must be located in Lexington County.

-2. The property must have been purchased between October 5th, 2015 and the six month anniversary date of the buyout closing.

-- 3. Proof of ownership must be provided. - 4.
-The property must contain at least one unit which functions solely as a residential rental unit. - The property is NOT located in the Special Flood Hazard Area as designated by FEA.
-The applicant must provide a copy of an executed lease agreement with the tenant(s) for the subject property for a term of no less than 12 months term.
+- 1. The new property must located in Lexington County. - 2.
+The property must have been purchased between October 5th, 2015 and up to six-months after the home was bought by the County. - 3.
+Proof of ownership must be provided. - 4.
+The property must be the applicant's primary place of residence. - 5.
+The property is NOT located in the Special Flood Hazard Area as designated by FEMA \$10,000 for property purchased in Lexington with documentation of LMI tenant. - 1.
+The new property must be located in Lexington County. - 2.
+The property must have been purchased between October 5th, 2015 and up to 6 months after the home was bought by the County. - 3.
+Proof of ownership must be provided. - 4.
+The property must contain at least one unit which functions solely as a residential rental unit. - 5.
+The property is NOT located in the Special Flood Hazard Area as designated by FEA. - 6.
+The applicant must provide a copy of an executed lease agreement with the tenant(s) for the subject property for a term of no less than 12 months term. - 7.
+The rent charged cannot exceed HOME high rents adjusted for number of bedrooms in the unit as published by HUD, for the first 12-month lease period.

-The rent charged cannot exceed HOME high rents adjusted for number of bedrooms in the unit - as published by HUD.
-The renter/tenant must provide an income self-certification document certifying the renter households has an income at or below 80% of the AMI.
-Program Budget:
+The initial renter/tenant must provide adequate income verification documentation, as described in the P&P, confirming the renter household has an income at or below 80% of the AMI.
+This requirement only applies to the initial renter/tenant household.

-The total program budget for this activity is \$5,980,000.
+The total program budget for this activity is \$5,266,149.65.
+Approximately \$26,000 was returned to this project from the \$740,000 previously allocated to Planning in order to cover some final program costs.
 This allocation may be increased or decreased with an amendment to the Action Plan and approval by the County Council and HUD.